Paige-Norton/HTAMotr/README.md

 ## Installation

-The codebase is built on top of [MOTRv2](https://github.com/megvii-research/MOTRv2)
+The codebase is built on top of [MOTRv2](https://github.com/megvii-research/MOTRv2).
+We employed AdamW as the optimizer across 20 epochs, initiating the learning rate at 2e-4, which decays to 2e-5 after the first five epochs.
+The batch size was set to one, with each batch comprising six frames.
+All inference speed metrics were assessed using a single-threaded configuration with a batch size of one on NVIDIA GeForce RTX 3090 GPUs and 2.20 GHz CPUs.

 ### Requirements